An Overview Of Colour Therapy

 Vision Benefits: Yellow light therapy has been used to treat eyesight issues – especially those related to night blindness or difficulties seeing at night.
 The yellow wavelength filters out blue light, which impedes nighttime vision.

 Although blue is typically associated with tranquillity, aqua blue's slight sedative quality makes it the pinnacle of harmony.
-A little aqua light can help with stress, anxiety, and even headaches, but it won't ever give you a knockout dose of serenity.
+A little aqua light can help with stress, anxiety, and even headaches, but it won't give you a knockout dose of serenity.

 Colour therapy has been demonstrated to assist people of all ages to lessen pain, improve mental health, and boost general wellness, from reducing the symptoms of rheumatoid arthritis to improving sleep patterns.